ygeorgiev-axway/axway-open-docs/content/en/docs/apim_relnotes/20210130_apip_relnotes.md

 * If you are installing API Portal for the first time using this update, see [Install API Portal](/docs/apim_installation/apiportal_install/)
 * If you are already using API Portal (7.5.x, 7.6.x, 7.7.x) and want to install this update, see [Upgrade API Portal](/docs/apim_installation/apiportal_install/upgrade_automatic/)
-* If you want to deploy API Portal in Docker containers, see [Deploy API Portal in containers](/docs/apim_installation/apiportal_docker/)
+* If you want to deploy API Portal in Docker containers, see [Deploy API Portal in containers](/docs/apim_installation/apiportal_docker/docker_portal_upgrade/)
+* If you are already using API Portal in Docker containers and you want to install this update, see [Upgrade API Portal in Docker containers](/docs/apim_installation/apiportal_docker/docker_portal_upgrade/)

 ## New features and enhancements